Tuesday, February 1, 2011

 The mystery unravels, and I truly enjoyed the read.
 It's quite a short book, which makes more sense now that I know there are so many other *stories* about Tess out there.
 I think it holds pretty well on its own, but at the same time it does leave me wanting more.
 Which is probably what Ms. Lippman had hoped for and achieved with this and her previous works, because they're obviously still being written and published!

 So check it out.
 It's a quick and easy read, perfect for those days when you have five minutes here and five minutes there, or when you - GASP - have a solid hour to yourself without distractions.
-You could probably finish it right then and there!
+So grab a copy for yourself on Amazon today.

 ** I was not compensated for this review in any way, but I received a copy of this book to review from TLC Book Tours.
 All of the opinions expressed are completely my own. **